2nd Welsh Brigade, Royal Field Artillery: Origin

 The creation of the Territorial Force under the Haldane Reforms of 1908 saw a widespread reorganisation of existing Volunteer Force units.
-One new unit formed was II (or 2nd) Welsh Brigade, Royal Field Artillery.
+One new unit formed was the II (or 2nd) Welsh Brigade, Royal Field Artillery.
 The bulk of the personnel came from the 2nd Volunteer Battalion Welsh Regiment based in Cardiff, originally raised as Rifle Volunteers in 1859, some of whom had seen active service during the Second Boer War.
-(Other members of this battalion joined the Glamorganshire Royal Horse Artillery, the remainder formed the 7th (Cyclist) Battalion, Welsh Regiment.)
+(Other members of this battalion joined the Glamorganshire Royal Horse Artillery, and the remainder formed the 7th (Cyclist) Battalion, Welsh Regiment.)
 One battery of the new field artillery brigade was provided by the 1st Cardigan Royal Garrison Artillery (Volunteers), which had been formed at Aberystwyth, Cardiganshire, on 28 June 1901 as the Volunteers expanded during the Boer War.
 This had consisted of two 'position batteries' (later 'heavy batteries').
 The new brigade had the following organisation: